Workforce testing – FAQs for employers

 Acas’s guidance also recommends consulting with employees as a matter of best practice before introducing any testing regime to cover how it will work, the consequences of a positive test (including pay) and how employee data will be used and shared.

-Should we have a workplace testing policy?
+Should we have a testing policy?

-Yes.
+Yes if you are going to be operating testing at the workplace.
 You will want to explain why you are asking employees to be tested along with the benefits in a detailed internal communications plan.
 This should cover why the business has decided testing is appropriate and what expectations it has of staff both in testing and compliance with other safety measures.
 Risk assessments should also be updated.

-Before conducting any workplace testing programme, employers will need to conduct a data protection impact assessment (DPIA).
+Before conducting any testing programme, employers will need to conduct a data protection impact assessment (DPIA).
 This is because processing employee’s health data involves large-scale processing of special category data.
 The DPIA should consider why such processing is needed and what policies or information about the processing need to be shared with employees.